Portland Garden by a Dream Team of Eco-Friendly DesignersThe owners of this Portland, Oregon, garden want to connect

 SEE MORE PHOTOS OF THIS GARDEN

 And social it is, says Holland: “Maryellen wanted to use the property in unexpected ways, to connect to the community, hosting benefits and concerts.”
-(The pool terrace even figures in an upcoming yoga video.)
+(The pool terrace even figures in a yoga video.)
 Says Maryellen, “Both Mike and I are terrible extroverts, and having the garden makes people jump at the opportunity to come over.”
 One of Mike’s design objectives was to comfortably accommodate at least 150 people.
 But as Maryellen points out, “It’s also a place that feels protected and surrounded by nature, where people feel comfortable pouring their heart out.“

 Critical to the upper garden was the positioning of the 1,000 or so tons of Molalla basalt brought in, chosen by Mike for its striations, which add to the horizontal layering in the garden that Crockett says creates “restful spaces.”
 The goal was to make it look like the boulders were “revealed” by natural forces and the entire area, which integrates stone terraces among the boulders, simulates a fault line.
 This includes a visual watercourse, designed by Hughes, which appears to begin as a “spring” at the top, is held by the pool and then descends to the lower meadowland.
 There is in fact a natural seep in the pasture, which Maryellen and Mike enhanced with a liner so there would be water for animals like coyote and elk, even in the winter.